RabbitStewDio/RogueEntity/docs/Future.md

 * SingleItemPlacementStrategy - Only one item exists in a cell at any given time
 * StackedPlacementStrategy    - Items are stored via a single-linked list element TElement:= TPayload -> TElement

+Need to change the map context interface to be able to handle multiple items per cell without sacrificing performance.

 # Senses

 Implement sensory limits and sensory overload.
 People with bad senses (failing sight etc) cannot see in low